Docs

 Gemini CLI

-Full TRW support adapted to Gemini’s native instruction and subagent surfaces.
+TRW adapted to Gemini’s native instruction, settings, and subagent surfaces.

 Aider